hannorein/rebound/README.rst

 before calling `rebound.integrate()`.

-For details on the available function of the REBOUND module in python, have a look at the docstrings in the file [`rebound.py`](python_examples/rebound.py) and the examples provided in the `python_examples` directory.
+For details on the available function of the REBOUND module in python, have a look at the docstrings in the file [`rebound.py`](rebound/rebound.py) and the examples provided in the `python_examples` directory.
+More details on the possible functions will be provided here.

 -------------